-In accordance with the CDC, the New York State Department of Health, and Oswego County Health Department, SUNY Oswego will operate this fall with the following quarantine and isolation protocols in place.
-Please follow CDC Guidelines on Quarantine and Isolation.
+In accordance with the CDC, the New York State Department of Health, and Oswego County Health Department, SUNY Oswego is operating with the following quarantine and isolation protocols in place.
+Please follow CDC Guidelines on Quarantine and Isolation

 Quarantine